EngineerBill/SteamCab-Left-Handed-Analog/README.md

 understanding the structure and requirements for a working Watchface app.
 After studying a number of examples and reviewing what was already out there, we decided to roll our own.
-The result was the 'SteamCab Left Handed Analog - Mark I', a "counterrevolutionary" approach to analog watch design...
+The result was the 'SteamCab Left Handed Analog - Mark I', a "counter-revolutionary" approach to analog watch design...

 This project began life as the example "simple_analog" example watch in